-Through these preliminary interviews, we found out that some people were not sure the time and stations that will be closed and most people have no idea on what to do after L Train Subway Closure.
+Through these preliminary interviews, we found out that a number of people were not sure the time and stations that will be closed and most people have no idea what to do after L Train Subway Closure.
 But they believed that they may have to waste more time and money for the commute.
 Some interviewees even thought about moving to another place.

 HMW (How might we) brainstorm

 Having seen many problems with the L Train closure, we started to think about which one will be our focus.

 We brainstormed all the problems that came into our minds.
 All questions started with "how might we...".
 Then we did infinity mapping and classified all the problems into three categories: active reaction, passive reaction, action.

 Then we voted for the problem that we feel more urgent and crucial.
 Most voted problems included "How might we inform L Train riders about the closure?"
 "How might we provide alternative transportation for L Train riders?"
 "How might we support people living near L Train?" etc..
 Having seen some desperate people during the preliminary interview, we decided to focus on "How might we provide the alternative transportation for L Train riders?".